bhisaac/5eFP/5eFP-SRD.md

 As you go on adventures and overcome challenges, you gain experience, represented by ⛁.
 When all world map tiles in the current level of play are explored, the next level of play on the world map unlocks, and you advance to the next level.
 This is called gaining a level.

-While at HQ, you can spend ⛁ to purchase background, species, or class upgrades for your character.
+While at HQ, you can spend ⛁ to purchase background, species, class, or other upgrades for your character.
 The upgrade descriptions below detail these additional game features.

 Whenever your level increases, you also increase your MAX wounds by +1.

 Whenever your CON changes, recalculate your MAX wounds with the new CON score.

-## Level 1 Upgrades

-### Inspiration Upgrades
+# Inspiration Upgrades

 The following upgrades provide an additional way to gain inspiration once per game session.